 Anxiety and paranoia are two separate conditions, but in some ways, they have a lot in common.
 Both represent fear, and cause people to dwell on negative experiences that otherwise may not be as big as they seem.

 Many of those living with anxiety worry that their paranoid, or get blamed for being paranoid by others.
 Are those with anxiety paranoid?
 Can anxiety cause paranoia?
 We explore these ideas in this article.

-If you want to rid yourself of anxiety forever, take my free anxiety test now.
+Learn more about your anxiety - take my free anxiety test now.

 Anxiety Changes Thoughts

 An important component of anxiety is that anxiety has the ability to genuinely change thoughts in a way that you may not even notice.
 Those with anxiety are more likely to think negative thoughts in a way that is very similar to how paranoia is experienced.